isabelroses/dotfiles/docs/src/config/adding-systems.md

 - specialArgs:
   - default: "{ }"

+> [!TIP]
-Please consult [easy-hosts](https://github.com/isabelroses/easy-hosts) for more information on how to set up a system configuration.
+> Please consult [easy-hosts](https://github.com/isabelroses/easy-hosts) for more information on how to set up a system configuration.